PeppeL-G/course-material/src/courses/web-development-advanced-concepts/README.md

 Welcome to the course *Web Development - Advanced Concepts*!

 ## Introduction
 This is a follow up course to [Web Development Fundamentals](../web-development-fundamentals/), so you are expected to already know how to create web applications storing resources in a database and all the other things you learned in that course.
-In this course you will learn how to create web applications as well, but they will be bigger and better by using technologies such as:

-* Three-layered Architecture
-* Dependency Injection
-* Client-side JavaScript
-* Docker
-* etc.
+In this course we will focus more on web applications exposing a REST API Single-Page Applications can use to store the data they need to store.

 This website will be used to host the course material only.
 Canvas will primarily be used to:

 * Send info to you through announcements (be sure to have your global notification settings or your course notification settings enabled)
-* Organize you into lab groups (see the People page)
+* Organize you into lab groups and project groups (see the People page)
 * Keep track of your progress in the course (passed lab assignments) (see the Modules page and the Grades page)

 Read the [Study Guide](./study-guide/) for the details.